boots-edu/textbook/source/text/12-high-order-methods/arrays.md

 });
 ```

-In Typescript, when passing a function as an argument, it is often convenient to use an **_anonymous function_** which we have talked about already.
+In TypeScript, when passing a function as an argument, it is often convenient to use an **_anonymous function_** which we have talked about already.
 You can always spot this because it will have the => operator.

-Since functions in typescript are **_first order objects_**, we can use them as parameters and return values.
+Since functions in TypeScript are **_first order objects_**, we can use them as parameters and return values.
 We can specify the shape or signature of the expected parameter or return type when we declare the method.

 {: .no-run}